 |The teacher is a letter (he? someone?) wrote [nonsense].|

-The topic of the sentence needs to be the “this” but equally we cannot have two topics in our sentence.
+The topic of the sentence needs to be “this”, but we cannot have two topics in our sentence.

 Here we use が to indicate that “the teacher” is the one who performed the action of writing the letter (directly linking “the teacher” to the verb “to write”).